Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Method

+{following \citet{liu_augmented_2018}.
+By constructing $\widehat Q_{i,t}$ and replacing the original weight by $\widehat{Y}_{it}$, the refined procedure can utilize the information from all subjects to estimate the optimal rules across all stages, which will lead to more efficient estimation for DTRs compared with (\ref{true_problem}).}

-Hence, we propose a backward procedure to estimate the optimal DTRs.
-First, we solve a single stage problem using data at stage $t=T$, and then in turn, for $t=T-1,...,1$, we solve the constrained optimization problem after plugging in $(\widehat{f}_{t+1},...,\widehat{f}_T)$.
-For the optimization at each stage, we apply the difference of convex functions (DC) algorithm \citep{tao_convex_1997} which is an iterative process and in each iteration the update can be reduced to a standard quadratic programming problem.
-We present the complete BR-DTRs algorithm in Appendix A.
+{Hence, we propose a backward procedure to estimate the optimal DTRs based on the refined problem.
+First, we solve a single-stage problem using data at stage $t=T$, and then in turn, for $t=T-1,...,1$, we solve the constrained optimization problem (\ref{true_problem}) after plugging in $(\widehat{f}_{t+1},...,\widehat{f}_T)$ into (\ref{new_y_a}) and (\ref{equation_algorithm_2}) and replacing the weight with $\widehat{Y}_{it}$.
+The pseudocode of our final proposed algorithm is presented in \cref{algorithm:1}.
+Finally, since the objective function and the risk constraint in (\ref{true_problem}) can be both written as the difference between two convex functions, for the optimization at each stage we can apply the difference of convex functions (DC) algorithm \citep{tao_convex_1997} to iteratively solve the subproblem.
+In each iteration, the subproblem can be further reduced to a standard quadratic programming problem. {Details of the derivation and the implementation of the DC algorithm are presented in Appendix B.}}